This post may include affiliate links; see our disclosure policy.

 - “This recipe was easy to follow and my family loved it.
 We all commented that the texture and chew was really good.
 I liked that I could make this delicious bread in one day and have it easy for dinner!” -Lisa

-Here’s the basic outline of the process to make fougasse bread.
-Fougasse takes about 4 ½ hours total, with about 30 minutes hands on time.
-It’s best to make on a weekend or day off when you have time to intersperse the steps into your daily rhythm.
-Here’s an outline on the steps required:
+Fougasse takes about 4 ½ hours total, with about 30 minutes hands-on time.
+It’s best to make it on a weekend or a day off when you have time to intersperse the steps into your daily rhythm.
+Here’s an outline of the steps required:

 Mix and rest (autolyse) | 5 minutes active, 1 hour hands off |